-- Continuous deliver informative feedback amongst the product team, helping them respond to possible risks more quickly and effectively.
+- Continuous deliver informative feedback among the product team, helping them respond to possible risks more quickly and effectively.

-- It is optimized for those products requiring numerous alternatives and continuously verify product performance as a whole.
+- It is optimal for those products requiring numerous alternatives and continuously verify product performance as a whole.

 The process of regression testing implementation